 We rely on the skills and knowledge of medical professionals for our health and well-being, especially when we know that there is something wrong with us.
 When you go to the doctor, you expect them to listen to your complaints.
 Unfortunately, there are times when doctors ignore what the patient is telling them.
-At the Weitz Firm, our Philadelphia medical malpractice lawyers want to discuss five ways ignoring patient complaints can impact a person’s life.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice lawyers want to discuss five ways ignoring patient complaints can impact a person’s life.

 One of the central aspects of medical care is listening to the patient.
 After all, the field of medicine revolves around alleviating the pain and suffering of patients.
 However, there are several ways in which ignoring a patient’s complaint can lead to serious malpractice claims.

 The most glaring example of how a patient could be affected if they are ignored is a doctor missing a diagnosis or misdiagnosing them.
 If a patient is explaining symptoms to a doctor, but the doctor fails to adequately investigate what may be causing the symptoms, a missed diagnosis could lead to a failure to treat a dangerous condition.

 Similar to a failure to treat a patient, delayed treatment can lead to significant patient harm.
 This is especially true for a disease or illness that progressively worsens.
 Delayed treatment could lead to a patient requiring more aggressive treatment measures that cause needless pain and suffering that would otherwise have not occurred.

 When a doctor listens to a patient, they are gathering important information about possible afflictions.
 Unfortunately, there are times when doctors failed to listen to patients and proceed to run countless tests that do not need to be completed.
 Not only could this create pain and suffering for the patient, but it could lead to tremendous medical costs.